 Zermatt’s ski tradition is legendary, dating back to 1928 off the original Gornergrat train, and officially as a ski resort in 1942.
 The legendary Matterhorn looms large above town, making for that perfect family photo, but that is not where the skiing takes place.
 Your kids will love riding the Gorngergrat ski train – a half hour ride up to the 9,267′ peak where there is a summit hotel, restaurant and observatory for star gazing.
 On your long run down, you can stop at Zermatt’s Igloo village, how cool is that?
 We don’t suggest you spend the night there, stay in town at a warm family friendly ski hotel instead, like the four star Hotel Alex.

-The Matterhorn dominates the sky line, you can tell your children the legends of the 450 hikers that have died trying to hike the steep jagged peak, there is even a cemetery of Matterhorn hikers.
+The Matterhorn dominates the sky line, you can tell your children the legends of the 450 hikers that have “tried and died” hike the steep jagged peak, there is even a cemetery of Matterhorn hikers.
 You can dine on Swiss cheese fondue at the Whymperstube, named for the first successful hiker in 1865.

 Zermatt Ski Stats: 12,791′ Summit, Vertical drop: 7,477′, 53 Lifts, Prepared Trails/Pistes: 153 miles, glacier skiing and more terrain interconnected to Cervinia, Italy.
 Hire a guide/bergfuherer to explore 1,000s of acres of off-piste terrain.